Salesforce-By-Meetup/LWC-Webinar/README.md

 import { MyType } from "c/myComponent";
 ```

 A sad fact is SFDX plugin not always helps you with this.
 All the magic with `"c/..."` imports is supported locally via [`lwc/jsconfig.json`](./force-app/main/default/lwc/jsconfig.json) file.
 To enable it, you need to have the next options.
 But during this project LWC did nothing to `"compilerOptions"` property, it had only `"experimentalDecorators"` and that's it.
-From the other hand, in another project it made all the pathes automatically.
+From the other hand, in another project it made all the paths automatically.
 That's why I added jsconfig to the repository despite it's ignored by default SFDX gitignore.

 ```json
 {